redbear/Duo/README.md

 The Duo is so flexible since it supports different development platforms.
 Now, you should define yourself, if you are interested in using Particle's WebIDE for online development or Arduino for offline development, you can continue reading this document.

-For professional developers (good at C language) who want to develop projects (e.g. HomeKit) using Broadcom's WICED SDK, the following sessions of this document are not useful and you can refer to our [WICED-SDK](https://github.com/redbear/WICED-SDK) repository directly.
+For professional developers (good at C language) who want to develop projects (e.g. HomeKit) using Broadcom's WICED SDK, the following sections of this document are not useful and you can refer to our [WICED-SDK](https://github.com/redbear/WICED-SDK) repository directly.

 For Web developments who also want to do IoT project with the Duo, you can use our JavaScript interpreter for development (still work in progress and coming soon).